RishiBaul/Inventory-Management-System-ETG/README.md

 # About The Repository
 I learnt JSON, NoSQL Database, File Handling With Python
 # Files
-Additems--> To Add,update,delete items in the inventory\n Purchaseitems--> To Purchase an item and create bill of the same and see the total sales till date.\n record.json--> It contains all the items of Inventory and its details.\n sales.json--> It contains all the sales done it date.
+Additems--> To Add,update,delete items in the inventory

+Purchaseitems--> To Purchase an item and create bill of the same and see the total sales till date.

+record.json--> It contains all the items of Inventory and its details.

+sales.json--> It contains all the sales done it date.

 # Features